AzonInc/Doorman/docs/guide/firmware/additions.md

 ## Advanced Examples
 ### Home Assistant
 ::: details Sending Bus commands
-You can use Home Assistant actions (formerly services) to send commands on the Bus.
+You can use Home Assistant actions (formerly known as services) to send commands on the bus.
 > [!INFO]
-> Don't forget the leading `0x` if you want to send the HEX command.
-Otherwise you have to convert the hex command into a decimal number.
+> Remember to include the leading `0x` when sending a HEX command.
+If you omit it, you'll need to convert the HEX command to a decimal number.

 ```yaml
 service: esphome.doorman_s3_send_tcs_command